A proposal is a written offer to solve a technical problem

 satisfactory operation.
 Texas Instruments has not found

-any TR tube that functions properly at –250 V. It is
+any TR tube that functions properly at –250 V. It is therefore

-IMPROVED: The technical requirements specify –250 V
+IMPROVED: The technical requirements specify –250 V for

-tube has better performance characteristics for this
+performance characteristics for this applications than

-keep-alive voltage, we propose to provide the required
+we propose to provide the required –600 V. The penalty

-–600 V. The penalty in increased shielding requirements
+in increased shielding requirements and larger power supply

-and larger power supply will be negligible, and the
+will be negligible, and the performance of the equipment

-performance of the equipment much improved.
+much improved.

 The